mikeraynham/mikeraynham/content/curriculum-vitae.md

 # Summary

-* Diverse experience over 24 years, with the last 5 years as technical lead for a high capacity website: programming Perl, supporting Linux, Apache HTTP Server, nginx, HAProxy, MySQL, memcached and Gearman.
+* Diverse experience over 25 years, and currently working as a senior Perl developer.
+For six years prior to that, I was technical lead for a high capacity website: programming Perl, supporting Linux, Apache HTTP Server, nginx, HAProxy, MySQL, memcached and Gearman.

 # Employment

+## The Register
+### May 2017 to present (Senior Developer)

+Senior Developer at The Register, a leading global online tech publication.

+* Using Modern Perl, JavaScript, HTML, and CSS, along with MySQL and PostgreSQL to maintain and build both the public facing website and internal tools.

 ##  SpareRoom.co.uk
-### August 2011 to present (Technical Lead)
+### August 2011 to May 2017 (Technical Lead)

 SpareRoom.co.uk is one of the busiest flatsharing websites in the UK.